Notable People

 On paper, this sounds like regional burlesque.
 In practice, it became a national mirror.

 The Library of Congress describes Li'l Abner as a satire of American life seen from the vantage point of Dogpatch.
 That is the key sentence.
 Capp's world was full of stereotypes, and many of them read harshly now, especially the strip's depiction of Appalachia and its broader appetite for caricature.
-But Dogpatch was never just a joke about poor southerners.
+But Dogpatch was larger than a joke about poor southerners.
 It was a pressure chamber in which American absurdities could be exaggerated until they became obvious.

 That is how the strip produced concepts that outlived the page.